Civil War historian David Blight, who first surfaced the history, describes the event for the Zinn Education Project:

 By the end of the Civil War, roughly 179,000 black men (10% of the Union Army) served as soldiers in the U.S. Army and another 19,000 served in the Navy.
 Nearly 40,000 black soldiers died over the course of the war—30,000 of infection or disease.
 Black soldiers served in artillery and infantry and performed all noncombat support functions that sustain an army, as well.
 Black carpenters, chaplains, cooks, guards, laborers, nurses, scouts, spies, steamboat pilots, surgeons, and teamsters also contributed to the war cause.
 There were nearly 80 black commissioned officers.
 Black women, who could not formally join the Army, nonetheless served as nurses, spies, and scouts, the most famous being Harriet Tubman (photo citation: 200-HN-PIO-1), who scouted for the 2d South Carolina Volunteers.

-Hari Jones, assistant director and curator of the African American Civil War Memorial Freedom Foundation and Museum (Note: he passed on June 22, 2018) talked about the origins and importance of the United States Colored Troops (USCT) contribution to the American Civil War:
+The African American Civil War Memorial and Museum website talks about the origins and importance of the United States Colored Troops’ contributions to the American Civil War.

 On September 27, 1862, the first regiment to become a United States Colored Troops (USCT) regiment was officially brought into the Union army.
 All the captains and lieutenants in this Louisiana regiment were men of African descent.
 The regiment was immediately assigned combat duties, and it captured Donaldsonville, Louisiana on October 27, 1862.
 Before the Emancipation Proclamation was issued, two more African descent regiments from Kansas and South Carolina would demonstrate their prowess in combat.